jestjs/jest/website/versioned_docs/version-27.5/ExpectAPI.md

 Also under the alias: `.toBeCalled()`

-Use `.toHaveBeenCalled` to ensure that a mock function got called.
+Use `.toHaveBeenCalledWith` to ensure that a mock function was called with specific arguments.
+The arguments are checked with the same algorithm that `.toEqual` uses.

 For example, let's say you have a `drinkAll(drink, flavour)` function that takes a `drink` function and applies it to all available beverages.
 You might want to check that `drink` gets called for `'lemon'`, but not for `'octopus'`, because `'octopus'` flavour is really weird and why would anything be octopus-flavoured?
 You can do that with this test suite: